-Possibility of a compartment syndrome should be considered in all significant injuries.
-Patients who are uncooperative, unresponsive, or unreliable, intoxicated, overdosed, having neurologic disease, or not alert should be monitored very closely for compartment syndrome.
+The possibility of a compartment syndrome should be considered in all significant injuries.
+Patients who are uncooperative, unresponsive, or unreliable, intoxicated, overdosed, having a neurologic disease, or not alert should be monitored very closely for compartment syndrome.

 The chief complaint is pain disproportionate to the injury.

 Pain is deep, aching and burning.
 It is worsened by passive stretching of the involved muscles.
-There may a tens feeling in the extremity.
+There may a tense feeling in the extremity.

-Another complaint is paresthesia [ It is not reliable complaint though.
-A, decreased 2-point discrimination is a more reliable early test but require conscious, awake and cooperative patient]
+Another complaint is paresthesia [ It is not a reliable complaint though.
+A decreased 2-point discrimination is a more reliable early test but requires conscious, awake and cooperative patient]

 Anticoagulation therapy and bleeding disorders (eg, hemophilia) significantly increase the likelihood of compartment syndrome.